|Labor Film Festival commemorating the Battle of Blair Mountain Centennial |

 This film festival is made possible by Marshall University’s School of Journalism and Mass Communications and Video Production Program in the College of Arts and Media, and is being presented as part of the Battle of Blair Mountain Centennial Events in partnership with the West Virginia Mine Wars Museum.

 You can read more details about the event and learn how to submit a film here.

-Admission to the labor festival is free.
-Help us spread the word about this event!
-Find the event on Facebook and on the #Blair100 website!
+Find the event on Facebook and on the #Blair100 website.

-Additional planning for Centennial events are underway.
-Check out our recent schedule of events release here, and stay up to date by regularly checking www.blair100.com or“liking” our Facebook page!
+Check out the schedule of events release here, and www.blair100.com or“liking” our Facebook page.

 Festival Lead Organizer: Tijah Bumgarner, firstname.lastname@example.org